Boosts immunity; positive impacts on “3 highs”. Maintains cardiovascular health and visceral health.

+Black Maitake is among the best in Maitake mushrooms.
+It contains high levels of bioactive ingredients and nutritional value.
 Maitake is a type of fungus.
-It has been chef’s favourite for its delicious taste and unique texture.
+It has been chef’s favorite for its delicious taste and unique texture.
 Its remedial value is much greater than its food value.

 Wild maitake is like other fungi, it can only grow under specific temperature and humidity.
 It is abundant in forests in south Asia, Europe and southeast America.
 It is actually rare in Japan, but because Japanese treasure maitake a lot, people mistake it as the place of origin of maitake.